adamisom/spend-sense/docs/OPERATOR_DASHBOARD_GUIDE.md

   - User ID and persona
   - Content title and description
   - Rationale explaining why recommendation was made
+  - **Decision Trace**: Full audit trail showing how recommendation was generated (persona classification, signal mapping, filtering, scoring steps)
   - Approval status
   - Created timestamp
+- **Refresh Button**: Manually refresh the recommendation list to see latest data from database

 **How to Use**:
 1. View recommendations in approval queue
 2. Review rationale for each recommendation
+3. **View Decision Trace**: Click "🔍 View Decision Trace (Audit Trail)" expander to see full audit trail of recommendation generation
-3. Approve or reject recommendations (if approval workflow implemented)
+4. Approve or reject recommendations (if approval workflow implemented)
-4. Filter by status (Pending / Approved / Rejected)
+5. Filter by status (Pending / Approved / Rejected)
-5. Search by user ID or content ID
+6. Use "🔄 Refresh" button to reload recommendations from database

 **Use Cases**:
 - Review recommendations before delivery